os6sense/sunra_hls_service/README.md

  - I really want this to be more modular and have additional functionality outside of Sunra and as a generic way of creating HLS streams.
       - monitor should be interchangable
+      - would be useful if the recording_service could be configured to NOT require a booking or any of the "sunra" project management side of the service.
+      - Multiple bitrates/resolution support should be added in the near future